The parameter microservice is used to exchange configuration settings between MAVLink components.

 The command MAV_CMD_DO_SET_PARAMETER is not part of the parameter protocol.
 If implemented it can be used to set the value of a parameter using the enumeration of the parameter within the remote system is known (rather than the id).
 This has no particular advantage over the parameter protocol methods.

-PX4 additionally provides a mechanism that allows a GCS to cache parameters, which significantly reduces ready-to-use time for the GCS if parameters have not been changed since the previous parameter sync.
+PX4 provides an addition off-spec mechanism that allows a GCS to cache parameters.
+This significantly reduces ready-to-use time for the GCS if parameters have not been changed since the previous parameter sync.
 The way that this mechanism works is that when the list of parameters is requested, PX4 first sends a

 PARAM_VALUE with the